tgs/jsonfile/README.rst

 Because the underlying ``JsonProto`` doesn't do IO, it should be easy to make a version of ``JsonWriter`` that works well in an async context.

+Many kinds of errors are caught: having more than one object at the root level of a file, using a list item in a dictionary, etc.

 TODO:

 - Allow specifying your own JSONEncoder to use on complete objects.